top of page

 Original_edited.jpg

-We are conducted a national survey of arbuscular mycorrhizal fungal communities in Australia.
+We are conducted a national survey of arbuscular mycorrhizal fungal communities around Australia.

 This led to the development of the database of diversity of AM fungi in Australia.